redacademy/html-fundamentals/source/includes/_filesystem.md

 ```

 An HTML project starts very simply.
 All you need is a directory (AKA folder) that contains a file called `index.html`.

 To view it in your browser, simply open `index.html`.
 HTML files will open in your default browser.

+__Some Best Practices:__

+- Use lowercase names for directories and files
+- Don't use spaces in your file names, instead use hyphens or underscores to separate words
+- Don't use special characters in your file names
+- Choose logical and descriptive names for files and folders

 ## Adding CSS files